LovesTha/LovesTha.github.io/_posts/2007-04-27-standard-ichorid.markdown

 Golgari Grave Troll
 Stinkweed Imp

-Sinbad
+Sindbad
 Magus of the Bazaar

-What I can't see is how to capitalize on the engine, Vintage Ichorid has Sutured Ghoul to reanimate, and while we do have Dread Return, just nothing to return.
-Do we just attempt to capitalize on the dredge mechanic and play Zur's Weirding and Angels?
+What I can't see is how to capitalise on the engine, Vintage Ichorid has Sutured Ghoul to reanimate, and while we do have Dread Return, just nothing to return.
+Do we just attempt to capitalise on the dredge mechanic and play Zur's Weirding and Angels?

 I need some ideas people.